Globecraft/GlobecraftAddons/README.md

 because there is always someone refusing to sleep.
 This addon makes it so that only a part of players
 need to vote for the skip and it will happen.

+### GolemDrops

+Customise the amount of iron drops golems produce.
+Used to discourage automatic farms.